scality/clueso/README.md

 ===================

 The perf_test tool creates files in a bucket with unique random metadata and queries Clueso in loop until the results for that file arrive.
-It requires `awscli` to be installed on OS.

 It assumes the docker stack is running (via docker-compose or docker swarm).

-This evaluates both query speed and latency, which may vary depending if cache is enabled and depending on `cache_expiry` in configuration.
+This evaluates both query speed and latency, which may vary depending if cache is enabled and depending on `cache_expiry` in Clueso configuration.

-Results are published to Graphite and can be visualized using Grafana.
+Results can be published to Graphite and can be visualized using Grafana.

-`./perf_test.py`
+To run the performance tests against a local S3, run:

+`S3_ENDPOINT_URL="http://127.0.0.1" ./bin/perf_test.py 1`

+By default metrics are published to a local Graphite, assuming it's listening on port *2003*.
+To override, run:

+`CARBON_SERVER="graphite-server-hostname" CARBON_PORT=2003 S3_ENDPOINT_URL="http://127.0.0.1" ./bin/perf_test.py 1`